 Audience: Executive Leadership, Foster Caregivers, Public, Shelter/Rescue Staff & Volunteers, Veterinary Team

-With the rise of the no-kill movement and the decline in shelter intake in the 1990's, many shelters began to house animals longer and to treat pets who were sick or injured.
-In these shelters, veterinarians are a must if adequate care is to be provided.
+With the rise of the no-kill movement and the decline in shelter intake in the 1990s, many shelters began to house animals longer and to treat pets who were sick or injured.
+This watershed moment in sheltering history gave rise to the field of shelter medicine.

-The growing demand for shelter veterinarians has prompted almost all veterinary colleges to provide shelter medicine education through coursework, residencies, or externships.
-(Maddie's Fund is proud to have awarded the University of California, Davis a three year grant to start the nation's first comprehensive shelter medicine program in January 2001.)
+At the time, the growing demand for shelter veterinarians prompted almost all veterinary colleges to provide shelter medicine education through coursework, residencies or externships.
+Since 1999, Maddie's Fund has invested nearly $25 million to train future and current veterinarians in shelter medicine, including the nation's first shelter medicine residency and first comprehensive shelter medicine program.

 Generally speaking, the study of shelter medicine in veterinary colleges consists of small animal population health management with an emphasis on infectious disease control and prevention.
 Other aspects covered by shelter medicine courses include individual animal care, behavior assessment and environmental enrichment.
 Related areas include surgery, cruelty investigation, forensics, facility design and shelter management.

-As encompassing as shelter medicine is, however, veterinarians in many shelters are still tasked almost exclusively with spay/neuter surgeries.
-This begs the question: what is the role of the veterinarian in today's animal shelter?
+As encompassing as shelter medicine is, however, veterinarians in many shelters are still tasked almost exclusively with spay/neuter surgeries, bringing us to a new watershed issue: What is the role of the veterinarian in today's animal shelter?